asagi4/comfyui-prompt-control/README.md

 `PCLazyTextEncode` uses ComfyUI's lazy graph execution mechanism to generate a graph of `PCTextEncode` and `SetConditioningTimestepRange` nodes from a prompt with schedules.
 This has the advantage that if a part of the schedule doesn't change, ComfyUI's caching mechanism allows you to avoid re-encoding the non-changed part.

 for example, if you first encode `[cat:dog:0.1]` and later change that to `[cat:dog:0.5]`, no re-encoding takes place.

-for added fun, put `NODE(NodeClassName, textinputname)` in a prompt to generate a graph using **any other node** that's compatible.
-The node can't have required parameters besides a single CLIP parameter (which must be named `clip`) and the text prompt, and it must return a `CONDITIONING` as its first return value.
-The "default" values are `PCTextEncode` and `text`.

-For example, if you for some reason do not want the advanced features of `PCTextEncode`, use `NODE(CLIPTextEncode)` in the prompt and you'll still get scheduling with ComfyUI's regular TE node.

 The advanced node enables filtering the prompt for multi-pass workflows.